WiredNerd/pytest-sort/docs/source/usage.md

 As you develop your test suite:
 * If you need to create fixtures with scope of module or package, consider changing the sort_bucket setting to match.
 See [sort-bucket](project:configuration.md#sort-bucket) for details.
 * If you are adding test cases that must be run in a specific order.
-Try grouping them in a class, and decorating the class with `@pytest.mark.sort("ordered")`
+Try grouping them in a class, and decorating the class with `@pytest.mark.sort("ordered")`.
+See [Pytest Markers](project:configuration.md#pytest-markers) for more options.

 ## Problem Solving